mzakany23/ncsh/README.md

 ### Scraping Data

+The project uses requests and BeautifulSoup for web scraping.
+The scraping functionality is implemented in the `SimpleScraper` class that provides a clean interface for collecting soccer game data.

 #### Using the Unified Workflow with Batching

 The unified workflow allows scraping data for a single day, a date range, or an entire month, with batching for improved reliability: